MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 ### Step 3: Clone and build the AvalancheGo Github

+1. Change directory to your GOPATH.

     `cd $GOPATH`

+2. Make a directory for ava-labs.

     `mkdir -p src/github.com/ava-labs`

+3. Change directory to newly created ava-labs directory.

     `cd src/github.com/ava-labs`

+4. Clone the Ava-Labs Github Repo to this directory.

     `git clone git@github.com:ava-labs/avalanchego.git `

-    Accept the key fingerprint and continue connection with "yes".
+    Accept the key fingerprint and continue connection with `yes`.
 Then enter your passphrase for your SSH key if you created one.

+5. Change directory to newly created ava-labs directory.

     `cd avalanchego`

+6. Install & build the directory.

     `sudo apt-get install build-essential`